 Step 3 – Verifications and Approvals

-Next we need to apply to be verified as a sender by Gmail, which takes between 1-2 weeks.
+Next, we need to apply to be verified as a sender by Gmail, which takes between 1-2 weeks.
 The sender will have to send the AMP email to Gmail for approval.
 It needs to be a real, production-ready email coming from your production servers (or a server with similar SPF/DKIM/DMARC/From:/Return-Path: headers) including the dynamic email MIME part to [email protected].

 You will also have to fill and submit Gmail’s registration form.
 Google will respond within 5 working days with any further instructions that you might need to follow.
 Typically, once you submit the form, Google will send the form data to an action-xhr URL.
 The sender needs to send the access token attached to a URL that is unique to the email id and in an encrypted form.
-On receiving end, Netcore will set up the security/authentication handler which will validate requests coming from Gmail Proxy base on sender id and access token.
+On receiving end, Netcore will set up the security/authentication handler, which will validate requests coming from Gmail Proxy base on the sender ID and access token.

 Step 4 – Going Live

 As a final step, you need to test your AMP Email template with a small set of test accounts to check and fix any issues.
 Netcore will perform AMP Email tests to ensure everything is in order, and after successful testing, your campaign will be sent in multiple batches.

 Now that you have gone through the steps for sending an AMP Email, here are a few things you can do to ensure that you and your recipients have a better experience with AMP Email.